Kumasi

 Kumasi (Note: /kuː'mɑː'siː/ koo-ma-SEE; Twi: Kumase) is a city and the capital of the Kumasi Metropolitan Assembly and the Ashanti Region of Ghana.
 It is the second largest city in the country, with a population of 443,981 as of the 2021 census.
-Kumasi is located in a rain forest region near Lake Bosomtwe and is located about 200 km from Accra.
+Kumasi is located in a rain forest region near Lake Bosomtwe about 200 km from the national capital Accra.
 The city experiences a tropical savanna climate, with two rainy seasons which range from minor to major.
-Major ethnic groups who live in Kumasi are the Asante, Dagombas, Mole-Dagbon and Ewe.
+Major ethnic groups in Kumasi are the Asante, Dagombas, Mole-Dagbon and Ewe.
 As of 2025, the mayor of the metropolitan is Ofori-Agyeman Boadi.

 The city was the capital of the Asante Empire, which at its peak covered large parts of present-day Ghana and the Ivory Coast.
-After being taken over by the British in 1896 coupled with experiencing a fast population growth, Kumasi rapidly grew with improvements to its infrastructure, such as roads and the addition of railways.
-After Ghana gained its independence in 1957, the city became the capital of the Ashanti Region.
+After being taken over by the British in 1896, coupled with experiencing a fast population growth, Kumasi rapidly grew with improvements to its infrastructure, such as roads and the addition of railways.
+After Ghana gained independence in 1957, the city became the capital of the Ashanti Region.
 Kumasi remains the seat of the Asantehene.
 The city is often regarded as "The Garden City" after Maxwell Fry published his 1945 "Garden City of West Africa" plan for the city.
 Additionally, it is also due to the abundance of gardens and forestry in the city.